PlagScan/PlagScan_moodle/README.md

 Bug Fix:
 --------

-- Updated Scheduled Task for checking files on assignments configured with the option for checking automatically to avoid retry on files that returned in error due to run out of credits.
+- Fix issue on assignment page load due to call to a function get_pathnamehash() on null.

 Special thanks:
 ---------------